meilisearch/documentation/resources/cookbooks/running_production.md

 Service files are text files that tell your operating system how to run your program, and when.
 They live in the `/etc/systemd/system` directory, and your system will load them when it boots.
 In this case we will use a very simple service file that will run MeiliSearch at the port `7700`.

-We are also using the `--env` flag to run MeiliSearch in a production environment, and `--master-key` to have a key that will let MeiliSearch create reading and writing keys to control who can access or create new documents, indexes, or change the configuration.
-You can change this `Master Key` to any value you want, but you should choose a safe and random key for security purposes, never share it and, just, keep it safe.
+We are also using the `--env` flag to run MeiliSearch in a production environment, and `--master-key` to have a key that will let MeiliSearch create reading and writing keys.
+With this generated keys, you can easily control who can access or create new documents, indexes, or change the configuration.
+You can change this `Master Key` to any value you want in the following command, but you should choose a safe and random key for security purposes, never share it and, just, **keep it safe**.

 ```bash
 $ cat << EOF >/etc/systemd/system/meilisearch.service